curry-language/curry-info-system/specifications/ServerProtocol.md

 When you send this message to the server, it is equivalent to requesting the same information for all types in the module.
 Therefore, you don't need to name a type, as the same requests are processed for all types found in the given module.

-## RequestAllTypeclassesInformation *outform* *force* *pkg* *vsn* *mod* *[reqs]*
+## RequestAllClassesInformation *outform* *force* *pkg* *vsn* *mod* *[reqs]*

-When you send this message to the server, it is equivalent to requesting the same information for all typeclasses in the module.
+When you send this message to the server, it is equivalent to requesting the same information for all type classes in the module.
 Therefore, you don't need to name a type, as the same requests are processed for all types found in the given module.

 ## RequestAllOperationsInformation *outform* *force* *pkg* *vsn* *mod* *[reqs]*